Data analysis and visualisation tools

 Visit davtools.bhargavadhvaryu.net

 I am not a trained statistician, but I have a natural propensity for understanding the world through data.
 Guided by the belief that the best way to learn is to teach, I began teaching introductory statistics courses several years ago.
 This journey has taught me that visual explanations are often the most powerful way to deepen our grasp of applied statistical concepts.
-To support this approach, I have designed an interactive toolkit that gives students and returning learners real-time, visual feedback as they explore the following topics hands-on.
+To support this approach, I have designed an interactive toolkit that provides students and returning learners with real-time visual feedback as they explore the following topics hands-on.

 Histogram and density (with normality test and visual diagnostics)